 - No Amazon logos or Amazon branding anywhere on the cover.

 - No stock photos you do not have a license for.
-Free images from Pexels and Unsplash are acceptable under their licenses; paid stock requires a documented license.
+Free images from Pexels and Unsplash are acceptable under their licenses; paid stock requires a documented license you can produce on request.

 - No celebrity likenesses without written consent (even for biographies).